 - Only discovered 60 years ago in the West, there is little commercial cultivation of neem globally at a time of fast growing applications for its diverse range of products. - Every part of the tree, from the tip of the roots to the branches and flowers above the ground, has commercial applications and value. - Demand for this ethical and environmentally safe product will be driven by increasing consumer preference for naturally reared produce and a tighter legislative environment on the use of synthetic pesticides, fertilizers and the overuse of antibiotics.

-The Primal Group's plantations are based in Brazil, a country forecast to become the world's biggest food exporter by 202039 and a key beneficiary of the adjustments underway in global agriculture
+The Primal Group's plantations are based in Brazil, the world's 4th largest food exporter and a key beneficiary of the adjustments underway in global agriculture.

 Now is the Time to Invest in Neem